openebs/website/docs/main/concepts/architecture.md

 - Interfacing with CSI to manage the lifecycle of volumes
 - Interfacing with CSI and other tools carrying out operations like - snapshots, clones, resize, backup, restore, etc.
 - Integrating into other tools like Prometheus/Grafana for telemetry and monitoring
-- Integrating into other tools for debugging, troubleshooting or log management
+- Integrating into other tools for debugging, troubleshooting, or log management

 OpenEBS Control Plane comprises of a set of micro-services that are themselves managed by Kubernetes, making OpenEBS truly Kubernetes native.
 The configuration managed by the OpenEBS Control Plane is saved as Kubernetes custom resources.
 The functionality of the control plane can be decomposed into the various stages as follows:

 ![openebs control plane](../assets/openebs-control-plane.svg)

-### YAML or Helm chart
+### Helm Chart

-OpenEBS components can be installed by the administrator using a highly configurable Helm chart or kubectl/YAML.
+OpenEBS components can be installed by the administrator using a highly configurable Helm chart.
 OpenEBS installation is also supported via the Management Kubernetes offerings such as OpenShift, EKS, DO, Rancher as marketplace applications or as add-on or plugins tightly integrated into Kubernetes distributions such as MicroK8s, Kinvolk, Kubesphere.

-As part of the OpenEBS install, the control plane components for the selected data engines will be installed as cluster and/or node components using standard Kubernetes primitives like Deployments, DaemonSets, Statefulsets and such.
+As part of the OpenEBS install, the control plane components for the selected data engines will be installed as cluster and/or node components using standard Kubernetes primitives like Deployments, DaemonSets, Statefulsets, and such.
 The OpenEBS installation also takes care of loading the OpenEBS custom resource definitions into the Kubernetes.

-OpenEBS control plane components are all stateless and depend on the Kubernetes etcd server (custom resources) to managing their internal configuration state and reporting the status of the various components.
+OpenEBS control plane components are all stateless.
+It depends on the custom resources and etcd server for managing their internal configuration state and reporting the status of the various components.

 ### Declarative API

 OpenEBS supports Declarative API for managing all of its operations and the APIs are exposed as Kubernetes custom resources.
 Kubernetes CRD validators and admission webhooks are used to validate the inputs provided by the users and to validate if the operations are allowed.

-The Declarative API is a natural extension to what Kubernetes administrators and user are accustomed to, where they can define the intent via a YAML and then Kubernetes and associated OpenEBS Operators will reconcile the state with the user's intent.
+The Declarative API is a natural extension to what Kubernetes administrators and user are accustomed to, where they can define the intent via a Helm chart and then Kubernetes and associated OpenEBS Operators will reconcile the state with the user's intent.

 The Declarative API can be used to configure the Data Engines and setup volume profiles/policies.
 Even upgrades of the data engines are performed using this API.
 The API can be used to:
-- Manage the configuration for each of the Data engine
+- Manage the configuration for each Data Engine
 - Manage the way the storage needs to be managed or storage pools
-- Manage the volumes and its services - creation, snapshots, clones, backup, restore, deletion
+- Manage the volumes and its services - creation, snapshots, clones, backup, restore, and deletion
 - Manage upgrades of pools and volumes

 ### Data Engine Operators

 All of the Data Engine operations from discovering the underlying storage to creation of pools and volumes is packaged as Kubernetes Operators.
 Each of the Data Engine either operates on top of a configuration provided during the installation or controlled via the corresponding Kubernetes custom resources.

-The Data engine operators can either be at the cluster scope or operating on a specific node.
+The Data Engine operators can either be at the cluster scope or operating on a specific node.
 The cluster scope operators are usually involved in operations where interactions with the Kubernetes components are involved - in orchestrating the scheduling or migration of pools and volumes on various nodes.
-The node level operators operate on the local operations like creating volumes, replicas, snapshots and such on the storage or pools available on the node.
+The node level operators operate on the local operations like creating volumes, replicas, snapshots, and such on the storage or pools available on the node.

-Data Engine Operators are often also called as control plane of the Data engines as they facilitate in managing the volumes and the data services offered by the corresponding data engines.
-Depending on the features provided or needed, some data engines like cstor, jiva and mayastor can have multiple operators, where as Local Volume operations can be embedded directly into the corresponding CSI controller / provisioner.
+Data Engine Operators are often also called as control plane of the Data Engines as they facilitate in managing the volumes and the data services offered by the corresponding Data Engines.
+Depending on the features provided or needed, some Data Engines can have multiple operators, where as local volume operations can be embedded directly into the corresponding CSI controller / provisioner.

 ### CSI Driver (Dynamic Volume Provisioner)